Despair?

 • A welcome gift.
 Something personal.
 Immediately sent to your email.

-Your support keeps this sometimes sad gay writer going.
+• And your support keeps this sometimes sad writer going.
 That counts, too.

 User's avatar